Artificialintellectx/momfoodie/README.md

 ## 📱 Progressive Web App

-MomFoodie can be installed as a PWA on mobile devices:
+Mummyfoodie can be installed as a PWA on mobile devices:

 1. Open the app in your mobile browser
 2. Look for the "Add to Home Screen" option